andlehma/andrew-lehman-ei-assessment-api/readme.md

 To remove assets, provide a negative amount.

+## GET `/gainOverTime/{{id}}`

+Returns net gain/loss over a period of holding a specified asset.

+Expects an `acquired` parameter, e.g. `/gainOverTime/bitcoin?acquired=2018-06-29`.
+In a real app, we would store the date that the user acquired the asset.
+That functionality is out of scope for this demo, so this endpoint requires you to specity a date.
+Format is anything Javascript can parse into a `Date` object.

 # Limitations
 Because of the time constraint, the scope of this project is quite limited.